 The smallest of the three alliances, Oneworld, has 14 members, but it includes some of the top airlines, such as Qatar Airways and Cathay Pacific.
 Another partner airline a lot of people are familiar with is British Airways.
 As mentioned earlier, American Airlines is also a member of Oneworld.

-SkyTeam has 19 member airlines that fly to every corner of the world, from Russia to Mexico to Indonesia.
+SkyTeam has 19 member airlines that fly to every corner of the world, from Mexico to Indonesia.
 Delta is the U.S. member of SkyTeam.

 The following is a complete list of SkyTeam airlines: